volodymyrhudyma/blog/content/blog/learn-and-invert-a-binary-search-tree-in-javascript.md

 ## What is a Binary Tree?

-Knowing the basics of a tree, let's take a look at a Binary Tree, which is a specialized version of a tree.
+Since we know the basics of a tree, let's take a look at a Binary Tree which is a specialized version of a tree.

 In a **Binary Tree,** each node has **at most two children**, which are called **left** and **right** child.

-Depending on the arrangement of the nodes, there are several types of Binary Trees:
+Depending on the arrangement of the nodes, there are different types of Binary Trees:

 * **Full** - each node has either 0 or 2 children (1 is not allowed)

 ![Full Binary Tree](/img/full.png "Full Binary Tree")

-* **Complete** - every level, except possibly the last, is full of nodes and all nodes in the last level are as left as possible
+* **Complete** - every level, except possibly the last one, is full of nodes, and all nodes in the last level are left as far as possible

 ![Complete Binary Tree](/img/complete.png "Complete Binary Tree")